Approximate Nash equilibria in large nonconvex aggregative games: Existence of -PNE in large non-convex sum-aggregative games

 A point $\tx$ is said to satisfy the \emph{$\eta$-stability condition} if it satisfies the $\eta$-stability condition with respect to a certain generator profile $(Z(i,\tx))_i$.

 A point $\tx$ is said to satisfy the \emph{full $\eta$-stability condition} if it satisfies the $\eta$-stability condition with respect to any generator profile $(Z(i,\tx))_i$. \end{defn}

-The stability condition of $\tx$ with respect to \tcbl{$(Z(i,\tx))_i$} means that, for each player $i$, her cost is only slightly increased if her choice is unilaterally perturbed within the convex hull of the generator \tcbl{$Z(i,\tx)$}.
+The stability condition of $\tx$ with respect to $(Z(i,\tx))_i$ means that the cost for each player $i$ is only slightly increased if the player's choice is unilaterally perturbed within the convex hull of the generator $Z(i,\tx)$.

-According to Lemma \ref{lm1}, a PNE of $\tGamma$ satisfies the \tcbl{ full $0$-stability condition}.
+According to Lemma \ref{lm1}, a PNE of $\tGamma$ satisfies the full $0$-stability condition.

-A sufficient condition for the \tcbl{$\eta$-stability} of $\tx$ is given by Lemma \ref{lem:approxeq}. \begin{lem} Under Assumption \ref{ass:lsc}, for any action profile $\tx\in \tX$, for any player $i$, if there is \tcbl{a generator $Z(i,\tx)$} and $h\in \partial_i \tfi(\txi, \tx_{-i})$, such that,
+A sufficient condition for the $\eta$-stability of $\tx$ is given by Lemma \ref{lem:approxeq}. \begin{lem} Under Assumption \ref{ass:lsc}, for any action profile $\tx\in \tX$, for any player $i$, if there is a generator $Z(i,\tx)$ and $h\in \partial_i \tfi(\txi, \tx_{-i})$ such that

 then,